 Sea Eagle’s been making inflatable vessels since the 1960’s and it’s an gross oversimplification to say that they’ve gotten pretty darned good at it.
 The 385 Fast Track Angler is their higher end 12’6″ long yak made for fishing.
 We chose the 385fta for several key features that put it ahead of the competition, as well as a robust accessory ecosystem that permits easy customization and upgrades.

 The 385fta is available in four different trim levels and can be outfitted in a variety of configurations.
 This yak can be set up as a tandem, rigged with swivel seats, or even a side mount trolling motor.
 The base trim, deluxe solo angler, includes an inflatable seat, pump, and carrying bag.
 Higher trim levels include more goodies, or they can be purchased separately as individual upgrades.
-For all these reasons we think the 385fta is a purchase that you won’t regret or replace in the long term.
+We had a chance to play around on the 385, and it’s earned a permanent spot in the Yak Logic fleet.

 Storage and Transportation